 Treatment and prognosis

-Treatment is primarily aimed at restoring normal pubertal development and in some case normal fertility.
+Treatment is primarily aimed at restoring normal pubertal development and in some cases normal fertility.
 The former can be achieved by administration of exogenous sex steroids, appropriate to the gender of the patient.
-If fertility is desired, pulsed gonadotropin releasing hormone can be administered (with variable success) 3.
+If fertility is desired, pulsed gonadotropin-releasing hormone can be administered (with variable success) 3.

 History and etymology

-It was first identified as a clinical entity by Franz Josef Kallmann, an German-born American psychiatrist, in 1944 4.
+It was first identified as a clinical entity by Franz Josef Kallmann, an German-born American psychiatrist, in 1944 5, although may have been first reported nearly a century prior by Maestre de San Juan in an 1856 case report 6.

 - 1. Vogl TJ, Stemmler J, Heye B et-al. Kallman syndrome versus idiopathic hypogonadotropic hypogonadism at MR imaging.
 Radiology.
 1994;191 (1): 53-7.
 Radiology (abstract) - Pubmed citation